Why is My Hot Water Pressure So LowPosted by Syed in Bathroom Plumbing, Master Plumber, Plumber Dubai, Plumbing maintenace, on December 30, 2017

 Blockages also occur around old model water heaters as rust and ingot clog the hot water output.
 You can usually flush these after turning off the heater and allowing the water to cool.
 Air in the pipes can also cause a blockage.
 You can much evacuation air by turning on all the taps in the house at once you flush the toilets.

 Dealing With a Leak

 The worst-case scenario is that the loss of water is the result of a leak, and if that’s the case, it’s probably a fairly large one, which should make it easy to spot.
-If your plumbing network is discharged, it’s crucial to cut off the water as hastily as possible because water can quickly damage your framing, walls and floors.
 You may then have to remove some drywall to get to the problem pipes.
 Once they are reachable, you can often usually the leak by installing a squeezing coupling, which doesn’t require solder.
-You’ll probably need a plumber, however, to fix a leak from an elbow or a complex fitting, such as the shower valve.
+You’ll probably need a plumber, however, to fix a leak from an elbow or a complex fitting.

 We cover areas like,